 The display below shows a variety of shrinkage path Q-shapes for the rank(X) = p = 2 case.

 The best known special case of a Q-shaped path is probably Q = 0 for Hoerl-Kennard(1970) "ordinary" ridge regression.
 This path has a dual "characteristic property," illustrated in the figure below.
-Namely, the Q = 0 path contains not only the shortest beta estimate vector of any given likelihood but also the most likely beta estimate of any given length.
+Namely, the Q = 0 path contains not only the shortest b-vector of beta coefficient estimates with any given Residual Sum-of-Squares [RSS] but also the smallest RSS = (y - Xb)'(y - Xb) for any given b-vector length.

 Another well known special case of a Q-shaped path is Q = +1 for uniform shrinkage.
 The coefficient TRACE and shrinkage factor TRACE for this path are both rather "dull," but the estimated risk and inferior direction TRACES can still be quite interesting even when Q = +1.